The IRS imposes a federal tax on large gifts, including gift contributions to a 529 plan.

 The Generation-Skipping Transfer Tax and 529 Plans

 Grandparents contributing to a grandchild’s 529 plan will also be subject to the Generation-Skipping Transfer tax (GST).
-The tax applies when someone transfers property to someone who is at least 37.5 years younger than themselves.
+The tax applies when someone transfers property to someone at least 37.5 years younger than themselves.
 The purpose of the tax is to prevent grandparents from avoiding taxes by transferring their inheritance to their grandchildren instead of their children.

 Like other financial gifts, when a grandparent contributes to a grandchild’s 529 plan, the amount will count against their lifetime exemption.
 If their total gifts exceed the lifetime exemption, the gift tax is a 40% flat tax.